Lab Members

 Yanitza Rodriguez (PhD student)

-Yanitza is a first-year PhD student at Yale who has decided to pursue her doctorate in the Perry lab, although as a former Yale postgrad, she has collaborated with our lab for 4+ years now!
-Yanitza’s project seeks to understand the mechanisms of metabolic dysfunction in polycystic ovarian syndrome, with the goal to generate new lifestyle or supplement recommendations for rodents (with implications for people!) with PCOS.
+Yanitza is a third-year Ph.D. student at Yale who has decided to pursue her doctorate in the Perry lab, although as a former Yale postgrad, she has collaborated with our lab for 6+ years now!
+Yanitza’s project seeks to understand the mechanisms of metabolic dysfunction that occur in the context of obesity, with the goal to generate new lifestyle or supplement recommendations for rodents (with implications for people!) with obesity and impaired reproductive health.

 Wanling Zhu